 The Doctors and Staff at SVII

 While receding gums is a serious and common problem, it is frequently overlooked.
 Because it sets in gradually, it can be easy to miss.
 This is why it is important that you are familiar with the symptoms of gum recession and keep an eye out for any changes to your gums.
 Additionally, you should know what practices help prevent this problem.
 Ultimately, the only surefire way to know if you have gum recession is to see a dental professional.
-If you think you have receding gums in Harrisonburg, VA and Winchester, VA, be sure to contact Dr. Victor Saunders, Dr. Steven Saunders, and Dr. Jeff Dickson to schedule an appointment.
+If you think you have receding gums in Harrisonburg, VA be sure to contact Dr. Victor Saunders, and Dr. Steven Saunders to schedule an appointment.

 Gum Recession Causes